JulsdL/scene-creator-copilot/README.md

 ## Prerequisites

 - Node.js 18+
-- Python 3.8+
+- Python 3.10+
-- Any of the following package managers:
+- Any of the following JavaScript package managers:
   - [pnpm](https://pnpm.io/installation) (recommended)
   - npm
   - [yarn](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable)
   - [bun](https://bun.sh/)
+- Python package manager (one of):
+  - [uv](https://docs.astral.sh/uv/) (recommended for faster installs)
+  - pip (included with Python)
-- OpenAI API Key (for the LangGraph agent)
+- Google AI API Key (for Gemini 3 and Nano Banana)

 > **Note:** This repository ignores lock files (package-lock.json, yarn.lock, pnpm-lock.yaml, bun.lockb) to avoid conflicts between different package managers.
 Each developer should generate their own lock file using their preferred package manager.
 After that, make sure to delete it from the .gitignore.